 If we click on “Create new dashboard”, we enter a dashboard editor.
 Here, we can create something called widgets.
 Widgets are the visual representation of our variables we create, and there are many different to choose from.
 Below is an example using several types of widgets.

 When we create widgets, we also need to link them to our variables.
 This is done by clicking on a widget we create, select a Thing, and select a variable that we want to link.
 Once it is linked, we can either interact with it, for example a button, or we can monitor a value from a sensor.
 As long as our board is connected to the cloud, the values will update!

 Let's say we have a temperature widget that we want to link to the temperature variable inside the Cloud project thing.

 Note that not all widgets and variables are compatible.
 A switch and an integer can for example not be linked, and will not be an option while setting up your dashboard.

 We can also have several things running at once, depending on your Arduino IoT Cloud plan, which we can include in the same dashboard.
 This is a great feature for tracking multiple boards in for example a larger sensor network, where boards can be connected to different networks around the world, but be monitored from the same dashboard.

-These are the few simple steps needed to create our very own IoT project.
-Having a project connected to the cloud opens up many possibilities, such as tracking data in real time, trigger remote devices and building wireless systems.
+You are just a few easy steps from deploying your very own IoT project.
+Having a project connected to the Arduino IoT Cloud opens up many possibilities, such as tracking data in real time, triggering remote devices and building wireless systems.

 What will you create?Start your IoT journey